 Get everything together that you’ll be bringing to your new job the night before.
 Again, one less thing to worry about in the morning.

 Sleep is so important if we want to be at our best.
 Lack of sleep causes us to process things more slowly, to be less creative, and to be much less productive.
 It may be hard to sleep the night before your first day at the new job, but try to do something relaxing and set a strict bedtime for this night.

 Then Hit the Ground Running on Your First Day

 Arrive on time!
 Make sure you allow for plenty of time if you’ll be commuting.
 Get your coffee if you need your coffee.

 Your first day at work is no time to be an introvert.
-Smile, introduce yourself, and be yourself.
+Smile, introduce yourself and be yourself.
 Soon you’ll get to know your coworkers well and these interactions won’t feel forced.
 If invited for coffee or for lunch, don’t decline, even if the thought of going to lunch with a bunch of people you don’t know makes you nervous.
-Give them the impression that you are interested in getting to know them and in working with them.
+Give them the impression that you are interested in getting to know them and working with them.